 This year after rains, turmeric plants came up and I picked up most of them and I could see that yield was very poor.
 But I wanted to atleast save the seeds, so planted in area through mulch.
 But all these plants are kept together so that harvesting is easy.
 Later put one raised bed and planted some turmeric and applied some dried cowdung over this.
 But the raised bed creating was back breaking, it is lot of effort, so decided that at any cost will retain that raised bed to reduce the effort.

-Some time back an article came about one Mr. Pappachan in Kannur who cultivaes ginger without using any manuring.
+Some time back an article came about one Mr. Pappachan in Kannur who cultivates ginger without using any manuring.
 He has mainly pepper and ginger and he uses Mucuna as cover crop.
 When the ginger is harvested, he leaves one portion there so that in the next season it comes up.
 This looks to be a real natural farming sequence for tubers.
+He is a national innovation award winner and this details can be seen here - http://nif.org.in/upload/innovation/4th/329-papachchan-style-of-pepper.pdf

 For an initial boost, raised bed may be OK, but later I am planning to retain it and reuse for tuber cultivation and in between planning to grow some green manure for keeping the fertility.
 Some pictures of my raised beds